VinayakKhandelwal07/Machine_Learning-Projects/Flight-Customers-Satisfaction-ML_Model/README.md

 Contents
-         data/: Contains datasets used for training and testing the model. notebooks/: Jupyter notebooks for exploratory data analysis (EDA) and model development. models/: Contains the trained machine learning model files. static/: Static assets like CSS and JavaScript files for the web application. templates/: HTML templates used in the Flask web application. app.py: The main Flask application script that serves the web interface. requirements.txt: List of Python packages required to run the application.
+         data/: Contains datasets used for training and testing the model. notebooks/: Jupyter notebooks for exploratory data analysis (EDA) and model development. models/: Contins the trained machine learning model files. static/: Static assets like CSS and JavaScript files for the web application. templates/: HTML templates used in the Flask web application. app.py: The main Flask application script that serves the web interface. requirements.txt: List of Python packages required to run the application.

 Prerequisites